aeternity/tutorials/smart-contract-usage-in-javascript-sdk.md

 console.log('reservation successful:', !!calledReserve);
 ```

-To static call the `available_count` function of the deployed contract, static calls are exectued on the connected node directly and don't require a transaction or any fee, but can only be used for functions that don't manipulate state.
+Static calls are executed on the connected node directly and don't require a transaction or any fee, but can only be used for functions that won't manipulate state.
 It can be called by anyone using the blockchain.
-Add after the previously added lines:
+To static call the `available_count` function of the deployed contract, add after the previously added lines:

 ```
 // call the 'available_count' function without any arguments, so '()' is used